efrecon/mqtt2any/README.md

   1. The first item is an MQTT pattern that will match the resolved destination topic, e.g. `bbc/#` and expressing the rate limiting for all destination topics matching that pattern.
+  2. The second item is a boolean.
+When on and when the pattern contains MQTT wildcards, individual topics will have their own rate-limiting buckets.
+     When off, all topics under that wildcard will share the rate-limiting bucket.
-  2. The second item is either an integer number of milliseconds or a human-friendly duration in seconds (e.g. 5s or "4 mins 5s").
+  3. The third item is either an integer number of milliseconds or a human-friendly duration in seconds (e.g. 5s or "4 mins 5s").
 This expresses the time length of the rate limiting bucket.
-  3. The maximum number of messages within the period of the rate-limiting bucket.
+  4. The maximum number of messages within the period of the rate-limiting bucket.
 A value strictly less than zero turns off rate limiting on number of messages.
 A value equal to zero discard all messages matching the topic.
-  4. The maximum bytes of body within the period of the rate-limiting bucket.
+  5. The maximum bytes of body within the period of the rate-limiting bucket.
 A value strictly less than zero turns off rate limiting on message length of messages.
 A value equal to zero discard all messages matching the topic.